Our history and how you can get involved

 For many years, the Office of Student Publications was on campus, located in the basement of what was then the Florida Union.
 It is now the Manning Dauer Building.
 In 1968, the office was moved to a brand-new suite of offices on the third floor of the J. Wayne Reitz Union.
 It was across a lobby from the offices of Student Government.

 The history of The Alligator is its stories and its stands on issues.
 But it is also in the caliber of the people who were once students here, free to put into practice at the newspaper what they were learning in class at the University of Florida.
-In journalism alone, our alumni include at least four subsequent Pulitzer Prize winners.
+In journalism alone, our alumni include multiple subsequent Pulitzer Prize winners.

-Alligator alumni are at almost every daily newspaper in Florida, and many of the weeklies.
-They include David Lawrence Jr., professor at Florida International University, former chairman of the Herald Publishing Company and former publisher of The Miami Herald; Edward Sears, editor of The Palm Beach Post; Louis Perez, editor of The (Lakeland) Ledger; William Dunn, associate managing editor of The Orlando Sentinel, and many, many others.
+Alligator alumni are at, or retired from, almost every daily newspaper in Florida, and many of the weeklies.
+They include David Lawrence Jr., former professor at Florida International University, former chairman of the Herald Publishing Company and former publisher of The Miami Herald; Edward Sears, former editor of The Palm Beach Post; Louis Perez, former editor of The (Lakeland) Ledger; William Dunn, former associate managing editor of The Orlando Sentinel, and many, many others.

 In addition, Alligator alumni are at newspapers throughout the nation.
-They include Walker Lundy, editor of the St. Paul Pioneer Press; Keith Moyer, editor of the Las Vegas Review-Journal; Karen DeYoung, Pulitzer Prize winning associate editor at The Washington Post; David Dahl, former deputy managing editor The Boston Globe; David Finkel, Pulitzer Prize winning writer at The Washington Post, Philip Graham, former publisher The Washington Post, plus those at the Los Angeles Times, Detroit Free Press, Atlanta Constitution and Journal, and numerous others.
+They include Walker Lundy, former editor of the St. Paul Pioneer Press; Keith Moyer, publisher and editor of the Las Vegas Review-Journal; Karen DeYoung, Pulitzer Prize winning associate editor at The Washington Post; David Dahl, former deputy managing editor The Boston Globe; David Finkel, Pulitzer Prize winning writer at The Washington Post, Philip Graham, former publisher The Washington Post, plus those at the Los Angeles Times, Detroit Free Press, Atlanta Constitution and Journal and numerous others.

-There are John Paul Jones, dean emeritus of UF's College of Journalism and Communications; H. G. Davis, Distinguished Services Professor Emeritus and Pulitzer Prize winner; Jean Chance, emeritus professor of UF College of Journalism and Communications, Clifford Marks, former vice president of ESPN president and interim CEO, National CineMedia, Inc., the late John Detweiler, chairman emeritus of the UF Department of Public Relations, Richard Shelton, Executive Director of the Florida Press Association and David Klein, associate publisher and editor of Advertising Age; current chief content officer at American Marketing Association.
+There are John Paul Jones, dean emeritus of UF College of Journalism and Communications; H. G. Davis, Distinguished Services professor emeritus and Pulitzer Prize winner; Jean Chance, emeritus professor of UF College of Journalism and Communications, Clifford Marks, former vice president of ESPN president and interim CEO, National CineMedia, Inc., the late John Detweiler, chairman emeritus of the UF Department of Public Relations, Richard Shelton, former Executive Director of the Florida Press Association and David Klein, former associate publisher and editor of Advertising Age; current chief content officer at American Marketing Association.

 In addition to those and many other journalists and professors, there are prominent attorneys, authors, educators, business leaders, judges and public servants throughout Florida and the nation who once served on The Alligator staff.
 Almost to a person, they praise the newspaper for the tremendous experience they received during their training.

-Whether you're an English or journalism major looking for clips, a Web designer looking for a site, or an amateur commentator looking for an audience, or an advertising or marketing major looking for experience, The Alligator can help you get there.
-Here are some of the entry-level opportunities at the Alligator.
-Applications open at the end of each semester for the next semester's staff.
+Whether you're an English or journalism major looking for clips, a Web designer looking for a site, an amateur commentator looking for an audience, or an advertising or marketing major looking for experience, The Alligator can help you get there.
+Here are some of the entry-level opportunities at The Alligator.
+Check our Contact Us page on our website for current email addresses.

-If you're looking for real-world experience in selling advertising, developing relationships with customers and laying out ads, working on digital promotion, or social media management, consider applying for an internship in the Alligator's advertising department.
-The advertising department is critical to the Alligator because the paper runs solely on ad revenue.
+If you're looking for real-world experience in selling advertising, developing relationships with customers, laying out ads, working on digital promotion, or social media management, consider applying for an advertising rep or internship position in the Alligator's advertising department.
+The advertising department is critical to The Alligator because the paper runs solely on ad revenue.

 We ask that you make a two-semester commitment if you decide to apply for an internship in advertising.
-Working 12 to 15 hours a week, interns attend training sessions and are paired with a sales representative to learn the basics of Alligator advertising for a semester.
-With this preparation, interns go on to become paid sales representatives for a semester.
+Working between 8 and 15 hours a week, reps and interns attend training sessions.
+Interns are paired with a sales representative to learn the basics of Alligator advertising for a semester.
+With this preparation, interns may go on to become paid sales representatives.

 Everyone has an opinion, but few people make good columnists.
-But if you keep up with the news and have fresh insight into what's happening, then you should consider applying to be a columnist.
-They usually write on a theme and from a certain perspective, such as a liberal or a conservative, and publish their column on a certain day of the week.
+If you keep up with the news and have fresh insight into what's happening, then you should consider applying to be a columnist.
+They usually write on a theme and from a certain perspective.
 Successful columnists are fresh, fun and guaranteed to gain a wide readership.

-To apply for a columnist position, talk to the opinions editor at the beginning of the semester.
+To apply for a columnist position, contact the Opinions Editor at the beginning of the semester.

 As a copy editor, you'll ensure the accuracy of stories.
 The responsibility that comes with copy editing is sure to help you in future endeavors whether they might be graduate school or an editing internship.

-Copy editors work late, from 5 p.m. to about midnight, and are paid by the shift.
-If you're interested in working as a copy editor, stop by to take the copy editing test, which covers Associated Press style, spelling, grammar and fact checking skills.
+Copy editors work late, from 5 p.m. to about midnight on Sunday, and are paid by the shift.
+If you're interested in working as a copy editor, contact the Copy Editor Chief to take the copy editing test, which covers Associated Press style, spelling, grammar and fact checking skills.
 You do not need to be a journalism major, but knowing AP Style is a must.
-Contact the copy desk chief about positions available.

 Production staff includes graphic designers and layout designers.
-Graphic designers make the paper every day, creating advertising during the day and laying out the news at night.
-If you are considering a career in graphic design at the Alligator you develop should have a grasp of programs such as Adobe InDesign, Photoshop and Illustrator.
+Graphic designers make the paper, creating advertising during the day and laying out the news at night.
+If you are considering a career in graphic design, you can gain experience at The Alligator.
+You should have a grasp of programs such as Adobe InDesign, Photoshop and Illustrator.

 All graphic design positions are paid by the hour and may also get internship credit if they arrange it with their professors.
 Ad graphic designers, who work during the day, have flexible hours that are built around their schedules.
 News graphic designers, who lay out the content of the paper at night, work various shifts between 6 p.m. and 1 a.m.

 Graphic designers are usually hired and trained at the end of a semester in preparation for the next.
-If you're interested in a production job, fill out an application at the Alligator office at 1105 W. University Ave between the hours of 9 a.m. and 4 p.m.
+If you're interested in a production job, watch for posted openings.

 Student photographers' level of involvement at the Alligator is largely up to them.
-By being available and reliable and consistently submitting feature photos, photographers can get the clips and experience they need to land a great job or internship after college.
+By being available and reliable and consistently submitting feature photos, photographers can get the clips and experience they need to land a great job or internship.

-Most photographers are not paid and work on a contributing basis with their own equipment.
-Bring in a portfolio of your work or some feature photos to show the editor.
+Assemble a portfolio of your work or some feature photos and contact the Photo Editor.
 Also, you must be able to write good, accurate cutlines.

 Whether you're looking to try your hand at reporting and writing or just looking for extra credit in your reporting class, the Alligator can help.

 The Alligator has three kinds of writers.
-Most people start as a freelance writer, also called a stringer.
-They contribute stories from their own ideas or from assignments from the freelance editor.
+Most people start as a freelance writer, also called a stringer or contributing writer.
+They contribute stories from their own ideas or from assignments from the Editor-In-Chief.
 These writers are unpaid and have the smallest responsibility and time commitment.
-Once on staff, you might start as a general assignment writer, who works sort of like a paid freelance writer on assignments from a news editor.
-These writers receive a stipend every two weeks and are expected to write two to five stories each week.
+Once on staff, you might start as a general assignment writer, who works like a paid freelance writer on assignments from a news editor.
+These writers’ pay reflects how many stories they publish in a two-week period.
 Last, beat writers are the Alligator's best writers and are responsible for covering some aspect of the news, such as cops, Greek life, Student Government or city politics.
 These writers are expected to write three to five stories each week and keep up with the goings on of their beat.
 They get paid every two weeks.

-If you're interested in writing, fill out an application and stop by the Alligator office with some writing samples, a resume and possibly a cover letter to talk to an editor.
-Check the Contact Us page for contact information.
+If you're interested in writing, contact the Editor with some writing samples, a resume and possibly a cover letter.
+A good place to start is the Editor-In-Chief – email firstname.lastname@example.org.